LibreTechnica/libretechnica.github.io/challenges/sustainability_challenge.md

-### Reuse old hardware
+### Reuse or donate old hardware

 We can prevent tons of electronic waste from going into landfills by repurposing or down-cycling our old tech.
 Older computers that are sluggish with Windows tend to perform like new with Linux installed on them.